-4.7 Link between pay and performance
+4.7 Link between Pay and Performance

-Below sets out a high-level description of our approach to measuring the performance of individuals including both financial and nonfinancial metrics, and explains how this assessment influences an individual's remuneration:
+Below sets out a high-level description of our approach to measuring the performance of individuals including both financial and non-financial metrics, and explains how this assessment influences an individual's remuneration:

-- The Performance Management Process requires all managers to review the performance and behaviours of their employees and to assign a rating to reflect their contribution throughout the year. - All roles are benchmarked against the market to ensure that their remuneration is comparable. - A rigorous review is undertaken to ensure a strong correlation between positive assessments and positive awards; and negative assessments and negative awards.
+- The Performance Management Process requires all managers to review the performance and behaviours of their employees and to assign a rating to reflect their contribution throughout the year.
+The rating scale is 1-4 for performance and A-D for behaviour; A1 being highest.
+Both performance and behaviour are equally weighted. - All roles are benchmarked against the market to ensure that their remuneration is comparable. - A rigorous review is undertaken to ensure a strong correlation between positive assessments and positive awards; and negative assessments and negative awards.